arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

 generate CHANGELOGs](https://www.conventionalcommits.org/en/v1.0.0/#why-use-conventional-commits)".

 When I check out a commit, I know that someone worked hard on their keyboard to make the software behave like it should.
-I'm grateful, but when it's my turn to work on top of that commit there's no point answering the question:
+Kudos, I'm grateful.
+But when it's my turn to work on top of that commit there's no point answering the question:

     What did the programmers do during that work session?